About the VB New South Wales Cup

-The competition formerly known as the NSWRL VB Premier League is now officially known as the NSWRL New South Wales Cup and is set to showcase top-tier Rugby League to suburban venues throughout the year, with several NRL clubs set to use the competition as a vehicle to play their top-25 squad players who are over the age of 20.
+The competition formerly known as the NSWRL VB Premier League was reborn as the NSWRL New South Wales Cup in 2008 and showcases top-tier Rugby League to suburban venues throughout the year.

 - Central Coast Storm - Melbourne Storm